 Coronaviruses are a large family of viruses that are common in people and many different species of animals.
 SARS-CoV-2 is a novel (new) coronavirus that causes a respiratory disease named coronavirus disease 2019, which is abbreviated COVID-19.

 If I have cancer now or had it in the past, am I at higher risk of severe COVID-19?

 If you have cancer, you have a higher risk of severe COVID-19.
 Other factors that increase the risk for severe COVID-19 include having a weakened immune system (being immunocompromised), older age, and other medical conditions.

 People with blood cancers may be at higher risk of prolonged infection and death from COVID-19 than people with solid tumors.
 That is because patients with blood cancers often have abnormal or depleted levels of immune cells that produce antibodies against viruses.

 NCI is conducting a large study of people with cancer who have COVID-19 to learn more about the risk factors for COVID-19 and to help doctors better manage treatment for people with cancer and COVID-19.

 If I have cancer now or had it in the past, should I get a COVID-19 vaccine?

 Yes.
-The Centers for Disease Control (CDC) and Prevention recommends that everyone age 6 months and older stay up to date with COVID-19 vaccination, including all primary series doses and boosters.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone age 6 months and older stay up to date with COVID-19 vaccination, including all primary series doses and boosters.
 That includes most people with underlying medical conditions, including cancer, as well as people who have already had COVID-19.